 - Make sustained low-pitched humming noises

 So there you have it.
 Now, that’s only 21 “grounders.”
-Surely you know there are thousands, so find a handful you can rely upon.
+Surely you know there are many more, so find a handful you can rely upon.

 Most anyone enduring PTSD, trauma, an anxiety disorder, depression, or bipolarity knows how scary it is when being in the moment is no longer a happening thing.

 Hey, there are hundreds of Chipur mood and anxiety-related articles available just for you.
-I’d like you to check-out the titles.
+Please check-out the titles.